-By Yasemin Bakan
+By Yasemin Cusack

 Surprised?
 Yes, Hackney isn’t the first place that comes to mind you think about outdoor water sports.
 But just behind the Castle on Green Lanes, Stoke Newington, is a place that offers precisely that.
 Sailing, canoeing, kayaking and open-air swimming are all available here at the West Reservoir Centre.